OutSystems/docs-product/src/manage-platform-app-lifecycle/manage-it-teams/external-idp/external-idp-lifetime.md

         **Recommended Additional Scopes**:
                     The following are some recommendations for additional scope selection based on commonly used identity providers:

-         *  **Azure AD**:
+         *  **Microsoft Entra**:
-                    For Azure AD, it is recommended to add the **offline_access** scope.
+                    For Microsoft Entra, it is recommended to add the **offline_access** scope.
 This scope allows the application to request a refresh token, allowing it to obtain new access tokens without requiring user interaction.

          *  **Okta**:
                     For Okta, it is recommended to add the **offline_access** scope.
 This scope grants the application the ability to acquire a refresh token, ensuring seamless access token renewal without user involvement.